 In addition to her litigation work, Jaclyn has an active antitrust counseling practice, advising clients on novel competition issues that require executable business solutions.
 Clients in various industries, including pharmaceuticals, technology, airlines, and food and beverage, have turned to her for counseling on a range of competition issues.

-Jaclyn is actively involved with pro bono matters at the firm, with a particular focus on immigration matters.
-She has represented clients who were granted asylum in the United States.
+Jaclyn is committed to pro bono matters at the firm, with a particular focus on immigration matters.
+She has successfully helped her clients obtain asylum in the United States.

 Jaclyn graduated from Georgetown University Law Center cum laude in 2013, where she served as an Articles & Notes Editor on the American Criminal Law Review.

-Representation of an airline in a class action alleging violations of Section 1 of the Sherman Act and state law.
-The case is currently on appeal in the Fourth Circuit after a successful motion to dismiss in the District of Maryland.
+Representation of an airline in a class action alleging violations of Section 1 of the Sherman Act and state law, resulting in a successful motion to dismiss in the District of Maryland.